strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/amazon-aws.md

 !!!include(developer-docs/latest/setup-deployment-guides/deployment/snippets/deployment-guide-not-updated.md)!!!

-This is a step-by-step guide for deploying a Strapi project to [Amazon AWS EC2](https://aws.amazon.com/ec2/).
+This is a step-by-step guide for deploying a Strapi project to [Amazon AWS EC2](https://aws.amazon.com/ec2/) inside your [AWS VPC](https://aws.amazon.com/vpc/).
 This guide will connect to an [Amazon AWS RDS](https://aws.amazon.com/rds/) for managing and hosting the database.
 Optionally, this guide will show you how to connect host and serve images on [Amazon AWS S3](https://aws.amazon.com/s3/).

 Prior to starting this guide, you should have created a [Strapi project](/developer-docs/latest/getting-started/quick-start.md), to use for deploying on AWS.
 And have read through the [configuration](/developer-docs/latest/setup-deployment-guides/deployment.md#application-configuration) section.